What Role Does Technology Play in Dementia Care?

 Telephone blockers can be used to prevent cold callers.
 They allow trusted numbers from friends and family to come through, but unwanted calls will not be able to reach your elderly loved one.
 Some telephone blockers, such as the 'TrueCall Secure', even have a special dementia setting which can provide 100% protection.

-A huge benefit of telephone blockers are that they prevent nuisance callers and scammers from being able to take advantage of your loved one who may be in a vulnerable state.
+A huge benefit of telephone blockers is that they prevent nuisance callers and scammers from taking advantage of your loved one, who may be in a vulnerable state.

 3. Community Alarm, Free (Social Services Provide and install the Alarm)

-A community alarm is an electronic device that can be connected to your telephone line and is provided by Social Services.
-The electronic device, which is a pendant, can be worn around the neck or a person's wrist.
-In the case of an emergency, a button on the pendant can be pressed which will alert the Emergency Response Centre that the person requires urgent help.
+A community alarm is an electronic device provided by Social Services that can be connected to your telephone line.
+The electronic device, which is a pendant, can be worn around the neck or on a person's wrist.
+In an emergency, a button on the pendant can be pressed, alerting the Emergency Response Centre that the person requires urgent help.

 The alarm provides people with dementia with reassurance that if they need help or have a medical emergency, all they need to do is press the button on the alarm for assistance.
-The service is available 24/7 which means that help is always on hand.
-The alarm can also allow a person to live more independently in their own home as relatives know that they have means to get help in crisis situations.
+The service is available 24/7, which means that help is always on hand.
+The alarm can also allow a person to live more independently in their own home, as relatives know that they have the means to get help in crisis situations.